Contact Info

 - Application and Permit payments must be either exact cash or checks made out to Manatee County.

-- Initial hunt applications will be processed through a Random Draw Lottery after which all sales will be first come first served until sold out.
+- All sales will be first come first served until sold out.

-- Stands may be placed on the property beginning on Saturday, August 16th 2025 at SUNRISE.
-Tree stands must be removed by June 1st 2026.
+- Stands may be placed on the property beginning on Saturday, August 15th 2026 at 6:00 AM.
+Tree stands must be removed by June 1st 2027.

 ORIENTATION (Mandatory) Saturday: 9:00 a.m.